 In 2006, US mine safety requirements increased with the passage of the Miner Act.
 American Mine Research took the opportunity to position its company as leaders in mine safety by revamping existing products to meet domestic and international specifications.

 Armed with a new competitive product line and experience with international distributors, American Mine Research started to capture international market share.
 “Since 2005, American Mine Research has established distributorships in Mexico, Canada, Brazil, Chile, and Peru.
 We have visited these markets several times to thoroughly train our distributors and make joint sales calls to their customers.
 With each market, VEDP has provided unmatched help such as in-country market research, identifying prospective distributors and logistical support for our visits,” explained Graf.
 “Currently, we are pursuing distributors in Colombia and South Africa and planning market visits later this year.”
-To continue success in foreign markets, VEDP recommended that American Mine Research work together with Troutman and Sanders, LLP to draft a distributor agreement that could easily be modified for each new market.
+To continue success in foreign markets, VEDP recommended that American Mine Research work together with a trade partner law firm to draft a distributor agreement that could easily be modified for each new market.